Positivity of the CM line bundle for families of K-stable klt Fano varieties: Notation

 \subsection{General further notation}

 A \emph{variety} is an integral, separated scheme of finite type over $k$.
-A $(X, \Delta)$ is a \emph{pair} if $X$ is a normal variety, and $\Delta$ is an effective $\bQ$-divisor, called the \emph{boundary}.
-A projective pair $(X, \Delta)$ over $k$ is \emph{Fano} if $(X, \Delta)$ has klt singularities, and $-(K_X + \Delta)$ is an ample $\bQ$-Cartier divisor.
+We call $(X, \Delta)$ a \emph{pair}, if $X$ is a normal variety, and $\Delta$ is an effective $\bQ$-divisor, called the \emph{boundary}.
+A projective pair $(X, \Delta)$ over $k$ is a \emph{normal Fano} pair, if $-(K_X + \Delta)$ is an ample $\bQ$-Cartier divisor.
+A \emph{normal Fano} pair $(X, \Delta)$ is a \emph{Fano} pair if $(X, \Delta)$ has klt singularities.
 To avoid confusion, many times we say \emph{klt Fano} instead of \emph{Fano}, nevertheless we mean the same by the two.
-If there is not boundary, we mean taking the empty boundary.
-A projective pair $(X,\Delta)$ is a \emph{normal Fano} pair, if the klt condition is not assumed, that is, we only assume that $-(K_X + \Delta)$ is an ample $\bQ$-Cartier divisor.
+If there is no boundary, we mean taking the boundary $\Delta=0$.

 A \emph{big open set} $U$ of a variety $ X$ is an open set for which $\codim_X (X \setminus U) \geq 2$.

 A \emph{vector bundle} is a locally free sheaf of finite rank.